 Ancient Egypt for Kids

 Women in ancient Egypt had a great many rights.
-They were not equal with men but they quite a lot of say over their lives.
+Some historians believe women were actually equal to men.
+Other historians believe they were not equal with men but they had quite a lot of say over their lives.

 Women who broke the law faced the same penalties as men, and were expected to defend themselves in court just like men.